Justice of the peace (North Carolina): Colonial period

-The first manual for North Carolina justices of the peace was written by James Davis in 1774.
+The first manual for North Carolina justices of the peace was written by James Davisin 1774.
 This manual was based on a similar manual written in Virginia in 1736.
 Colonial justices of peace were based on English law.
 However, there were major differences in that colonial justices of the peace had civil jurisdictions and sat as a court of record in criminal matters.
 In southern colonies, such as North Carolina, justices of the peace also had responsibilities for matters concerning slaves.